mbrugman67/BusPirate-docs-hugo/content/docs/development/documentation.md

 m hiz
 ```

-autodoc.py is a Python script that captures terminal screencasts to use with the asciinema player.
+autocast.py is a Python script that captures terminal screencasts to use with the asciinema player.
 It uses a dead simple script format.
 Each line is a command to send to the Bus Pirate, then the script waits for the prompt to return before sending the next command.

 ```
-# tut-power-supply.json
+# tut-power-supply
 ```

 As above, the # character followed by a file name begins capturing and ```# stop``` ends.
 The script above will save output to files in the ```/static/screencast/``` directory.

-**NOTE: DO include the file extension in the name this time.**
+**NOTE: DO NOT include the file extension in the name.**

 ```
 W # W - enable PSU (interactive)